 Staff Development training is designed around the agency's mission and supports the needs of the staff with regards to organizational knowledge, job skills and career advancement.
-A core training curriculum for service delivery staff includes diseases and treatment of the eye, performance improvement, diversity and sensitivity awareness, ethics and team building.
-A federal Inservice Training Grant is the primary funding source for staff development training.
+The most critical training needs of SCCB staff were determined from the results of a Staff Development Training Needs Assessment, comments from Training Evaluations, and the Vocational Rehabilitation Staff Survey results from the staff component of the Comprehensive Statewide Needs Assessment.
+Based on these results, four training objectives were identified: Leadership training, Technical Skills training, Communication of Policies and Procedures and Specialty Training.
+The training format for each type of objective includes - but is not limited to - classroom, webinars and teleconferences.
+A federal In-service Training Grant is the primary funding source for staff development training.

 In an effort to develop training sessions designed to enhance the ability of all staff to support the agency's mission, an assessment of the effectiveness of training and the need for additional training continues to remain an ongoing process.
-This process is accomplished through the identification of barriers to service delivery, EPMS documents, training requests, cross training and succession planning of job duties and the results of follow-up surveys on the performance impact of training.
+This process is accomplished through the identification of barriers to service delivery, performance appraisals, training requests, cross training and succession planning of job duties and the results of follow-up surveys on the performance impact of training.

 Safety training and awareness is managed by the agency's Facilities Maintenance Manager and the Training Coordinator.
-Training and awareness is conducted by way of routine fire drills, dissemination of information pertaining to evacuation procedures in the event of an emergency and defensive driver training courses.
+Safety training and awareness is conducted by way of routine fire drills, dissemination of information pertaining to evacuation procedures in the event of an emergency and defensive driver training courses.
 The Facilities Maintenance Manager is also responsible for the administration of the safety and health issues concerning the agency.
 Efforts to ensure consumer and staff safety include maintaining a lock system in which employees and consumers are assigned an entry card for access to the buildings located at the agency's main complex.
 The district offices are located in facilities in which visitors come to a main entrance before visiting any staff.
 The Facilities Maintenance Manager also works closely with other state agencies such as the Department of Labor, Licensing and Regulation and Construction and Planning of the Budget and Control Board in order to maintain current information with regards to compliance with safety regulations.
 As a direct result of this collaboration, the agency's Emergency Action Plan is reviewed annually and updated accordingly.